 The annual competitive grants process of the Arizona Community Foundation of the Gila Valley provides opportunities for funding to nonprofit organizations serving residents of Graham and Greenlee counties.
-The online application will open on Monday, April 3.
-Complete applications must be submitted no later than 5:00 p.m.
-Monday, April 24 to be considered.
-The projects that receive funding will be announced during the annual celebration in September.
-To sign up for a grant application workshop in Clifton or Safford, visit the News & Events page.
+The online application is now open.
+Complete applications must be submitted no later than 5:00 p.m. on Monday, April 24 to be considered.
+More information about how to apply can be found in the Application Workshop Presentation [PDF, 1.84MB] and the 2017 ACF of the Gila Valley Grant Guidelines [PDF, 472KB].

 APPLY FOR GRANTS

-The competitive grants process for 2016 culminated in the awarding of more than $33,500 in grants to nonprofit organizations serving serving Graham and Greenlee counties.
+The competitive grants process for 2016 culminated in the awarding of more than $33,500 in grants to nonprofit organizations serving residents of Graham and Greenlee counties.